WICG/attribution-reporting-api/AGGREGATION_SERVICE_TEE.md

 * _Attestation_: a mechanism to authenticate software identity, usually with [cryptographic hashes](https://en.wikipedia.org/wiki/Cryptographic_hash_function) or signatures.
-In this proposal, attestation matches the code running in the adtech-operated aggregation service with the code provided by The Privacy Sandbox team.
+In this proposal, attestation matches the code running in the adtech-operated aggregation service with the open source code.
 * _Trusted Execution Environment (TEE)_: a dedicated, closed execution context that is isolated through hardware memory protection and cryptographic protection of storage.
 The TEE's contents are protected from observation and tampering by unauthorized parties,